art 2.1 is dangerously creative with output file names

 output file names is just wrong.

-#1 Updated by Thomas Junk almost 4 years ago
+#1 Updated by Thomas Junk about 4 years ago

 There is a noclobber option to mv, and the noclobber environment variable can be queried (mv clobbers by default, even with set noclobber).
 The unmoved new file wouls have an uninformative name, RootOutputNNNNNN.root, instead of one based on what the user wanted.